Updated: Apr 5

-As I evolve in my learning I realize what I believe affects my behavior.
-If my thoughts towards myself are off, emotionally I will be off producing off behavior.
-There was a time I believed I could not be loved.
-There was a parental love I wanted so bad but I did not get it.
-Yes, years later I understood my parents loved me at the capacity they were loved, but at the moment I felt rejected and confused.
-I had a great understanding then that love was not supposed to make me feel the levels of pain I felt in relationships so when I kept getting the same thing I began to internalize that as I could not be loved.
-This thought process haunted me and it affected every relationship, intimately or socially.
-I gave all of me away because if I can't be loved why bother with the other stuff.
+As I evolve in my learning, I realize what I believe affects me emotionally and my behavior.
+If my thoughts towards myself are off, emotionally, I will be off producing off behavior.
+There was a time I believed I wasn’t loveable.
+There was a parental love I wanted so bad, but I did not get it.
+Yes, years later, I understood my parents loved me in the capacity they received love, but at the moment, I felt rejected and confused.
+I had a great understanding then that love was not supposed to make me undergo the levels of pain I felt in relationships, so when I kept getting the same thing, I began to internalize that as I wasn’t worthy of love.
+This thought process haunted me, and it affected every relationship, intimately or socially.
+I gave all of me away because if I’m not worthy, why bother with the other stuff.
 All of me physically, emotionally, mentally, and spiritually.
 I was never there for myself.
-It was about what I believed, and the hope that maybe they will possibly love me if I keep sacrificing myself.
+It was about what I believed and the hope that maybe they will possibly love me if I keep sacrificing myself.
 It changed nothing!
-I'm not certain if any relationship I've been in I was loved.
-No, can’t think of a single one.
-I've felt trapped unable to breathe wanting to scream because I wanted so much more.
-I received the bare minimum because I accepted it and I accepted it because that’s how I felt about myself.
+I’ve felt trapped, unable to breathe, wanting to scream because I wanted so much more.
+I received the bare minimum because I accepted it, and I bought it because that’s how I felt about myself.
 It felt like prison time after time after time.

-I later found I Can Be Loved!
+I later found I Am Loved!
 Yes, I discovered self-love.
-This was my first step in understanding love.
+Getting to know myself was my first step in understanding love.
 As I continue to walk this path, I am finding everything is falling in place.
-I am aligned with love, self-love.
+I align with love, self-love.

 There was no blueprint for me to follow in understanding what love was.
-I tasted time after time hurt which is what I thought was love but once I healed and understood I deserved better I still questioned if I could be loved for real.
-Does love require emotional catastrophic hurt?
-Does it mean needs not being met on an emotional level, does love mean lack?
-Does it mean to stand by your man even when everything is telling you to “Let It Burn” (song by Usher)?
-I was dating a guy and I heard that song as I slept.
-Had not heard it in years but it was clear what I needed to do.
-This was one I had taken back after I discovered he cheated.
+I tasted time after time hurt, which I thought was love, but once I healed and understood I deserved better, I still questioned if love was in the cards for me.
+Why do we assume love requires catastrophic emotional hurt?
+Who taught us that?
+Will my needs be met on an emotional level?
+Does love mean lack?
+Does it mean to stand by your man even when everything tells you to “Let It Burn” (song by Usher)?
+I was dating a guy, and I heard that song as I slept.
+I had not heard it in years, but it was clear what I needed to do.
+I had taken him back after I discovered he cheated.
 He never stopped.
 He kept multiple relationships going simultaneously just got better at it.
-Typically, when we take them back we only make them better at it.
+Typically, when we take them back, we only make them better at it.

 We all want to feel loved.
-Some have grown to mask this fact with the “I don’t need a man” mentality.
-This is a trauma response.
-There is still work to be done there, there is no self-mastery, nor is there self-love.
+Some have grown to mask this fact with the “I don’t need a man” mentality is a trauma response.
+There is still work to do there; there is no self-mastery, nor is there self-love.
 In the context that I have heard this statement, this is usually the underlying condition.
-You know how someone may be experiencing issues with there eyes, it is treated, but the underlying condition may have to do with the liver.
-Trauma responses such as the one stated above, have underlying conditions and we have to be able to hear what is not being said.
+You know how someone may be experiencing issues with their eyes, it is treated, but the underlying condition may have to do with the liver.
+Trauma responses such as the one stated above have underlying conditions, and we have to hear what is not said.

 Apply these tips and begin to love yourself like never before.
 You will see a big difference in your outlook on being loved:

 1. Forgive yourself- Love you despite your past choices.
 Your past was the wisdom you needed for your right now.
-Turn it on and live your life without the weight of decisions you made hanging on you.
+Please turn it on and live your life without the weight of decisions you made hanging on you.